 The various parameters as described above often have an interrelation: more than one parameter directs towards good or bad analytical control.

-A typical example of good analytical control is lactic acid: many (105) laboratories submitted results, the reproducibility within the labs is good (precision of 2.5%), the interlab CV is good (5.35%), linearity is good (0.998) as is the recovery (98%).
-A typical example for poor analytical control is glutarylcarnitine with a recovery of only 14% and an extreme interlab CV of 73.3%.
-As the interlab CV is four times as high as the intralab CV there must be a standardization issue.
+A typical example of good analytical control is lactic acid: many (106) laboratories submitted results, the reproducibility within the labs is good (precision of 3.3%), the interlab CV is good (4.98%), linearity is good (0.998) as is the recovery (94%).
+A typical example for poor analytical control is glutarylcarnitine with a recovery of only 24% and an extreme interlab CV of 58.9%.

-4.7 Your performance: red and green flags
+4.7 Your performance: Flags

-After some years of discussion and planning a system to judge performance of individual laboratories is implemented starting from January 2009.
-In the annual report of an individual laboratory red flags indicate poor performance for accuracy, precision, linearity and recovery.
-Special assays with satisfactory performance for at least three of the four parameters (thus no or only one red flag or no result) receive a green flag.
-Thus a green flag indicates satisfactory performance for analysis of that particular analyte while a red flag indicates that your laboratory has failed to attain satisfactory performance.
-Criteria for red flags can be found in the general information on the website (general information; interactive website, explanation annual report).
+In order to easily judge performance of individual laboratories the annual report of an individual laboratory may include flags (different colours starting from this year) in case of poor performance for accuracy, precision, linearity and recovery.
+Analytes with satisfactory performance for at least three of the four parameters (thus no or only one flag) receive a green flag.
+Thus a green flag indicates satisfactory performance for analysis of that particular analyte.
+Criteria for flags can be found in the general information on the website (on this website under general information; interactive website, explanation annual report).